Sofa (Frank Zappa song): Appearances

 Originally, "Sofa" was only performed in concert and was part of a longer composition around the Flo and Eddie era of Zappa's music, when Mark Volman pretended to be a sofa.
 In 1975, Sofa made its first album appearance on Frank Zappa's album One Size Fits All as an instrumental version and a vocal version ("Sofa No. 1" and "Sofa No. 2").
 There is a huge sofa in the center of the album cover for One Size Fits All, and the album's initials, "OSFA", can be re-arranged to spell "SOFA".
-In the same year, "Sofa No. 2" was released as a single in Germany and referred to as "Du bist mein Sofa".
+In the same year, "Sofa No. 2" was released as a single in Germany with the title "Du bist mein Sofa".
 The same track as "Sofa No. 1", now only titled "Sofa", appeared on the 1976 live album Zappa in New York.
 On the album You Can't Do That on Stage Anymore, Vol. 1, "Sofa #1" contains the vocals and "Sofa #2" is the instrumental.
 On both One Size Fits All and You Can't Do That on Stage Anymore, Vol. 1, "Sofa No./#1" is track 3, while "Sofa No./#2" ends each album.
 It was also referred to as "Divan" on the album Playground Psychotics.
 "Sofa" is one of the most referenced Zappa songs throughout his discography.